 Co-amoxiclav liquid antibiotic for children

 Co-amoxiclav storage and expiry dates

-Co-amoxiclav oral solution is also known under a brand name Augmentin.
+Co-amoxiclav oral solution is also known under the brand name Augmentin.
 Co-amoxiclav and Augmentin come in the following strengths:

 - Co-amoxiclav 125/31.25 mg/5 ml Powder for Oral Suspension